-At ERSO we are looking to appoint a new Brass Section Leader who will have the chance to be a key member of a really good orchestra, build an amazing brass section, influence programme choices for our concerts and help to shape plans for ERSO’s future, working as part of our dynamic team of young section leaders.
+This is a paid role which would give you the chance to be a key member of a really good orchestra, build an amazing brass section, influence programme choices for our concerts and help to shape plans for ERSO’s future, working as part of our dynamic team of young section leaders.

 As an amateur orchestra we have limited funding to apply to the considerable annual costs of running the orchestra and so the majority of the players are not paid unless there are exceptional circumstances.
-Building and maintaining a strong and cohesive brass section (trumpets, trombones and tuba) who are consistently present at both the required rehearsals and concerts is the core reason for the creation of this paid section leader role.
+Building and maintaining a strong and cohesive brass section (trumpets, trombones and tuba) who are consistently present at both the required rehearsals and concerts is the main focus for the role.

 - Building a strong brass section:

 - Building the brass team up to encourage regular attendance and consistency of players during each project and throughout the season.

 - Increasing recruitment of excellent players through contacts in the brass playing community and promoting the Ernest Read Symphony Orchestra as a great orchestra for brass players.